The hitchhiker's guide to LLVM debugging tools

 Compiling and testing time

-Once you hit compile, if you have to wait a while, your mind wanders away to other things and you start to drift away, thinking about other topics.
+Compile time on a big codebase has always been a pain point for programmers.
+A few seconds here, a few minutes there, and you have wasted at least half an hour extra waiting to compile the LLVM repository.
+Once you hit compile, if you have to wait a while, your mind wanders away to other things, and you start to drift away, thinking about other topics.
 Point is, the context switching causes you to lose out on your focusing power.

 (Release + Assertion) + (Debug)

-If you're not stepping through the code with the LLDB debugger, chances are the trade-off of being in Debug mode; receiving accurate stack trace locations and source layout position is not worth it.
-Debug mode takes longer to compile and link, test cases with Debug mode are often compiled and ran slower.
+If you're not stepping through the code with the LLDB debugger, chances are the trade-off of being in Debug mode such as receiving accurate stack trace locations and source layout position is not worth it.
+Without going much into it right now, the LLVM codebase provides much diagnostics help so that a majority of the time, stepping through the debugger is not necessary.

+Therefore, it's very beneficial to have two build modes when contributing to LLVM.
 You can set the modes for your build by appending these two options when configuring CMake

 Debug : -DCMAKE_BUILD_TYPE=Debug